VitaliyShevchenko/go-with-clouds-tasks/Task3.md

 - Must respond with a 404 (Not found) if no resource exists at the given URI.

 **Note**: A good level of documentation and unit test coverage is required.
+**Hint**: Learn to separate interfaces and interface consumers from the interface implementations with [this article](https://medium.com/applike/golang-interfaces-809f2746a24f).
+This might be useful during implementation of HTTP handlers whcih depend on the Storage interface.

 #### Something to read